lupyuen/lupyuen.github.io/src/sourdough.md

 1. Place the Bread Bucket in a Warm Oven, and cover with a Dry Towel. [(Pic above)](https://lupyuen.github.io/images/sourdough25.jpg)

     Allow the dough to rise for 4 hours.
 Or until the dough reaches the brim of the Bread Bucket.

+    (Nowadays I leave my Bread Bucket overnight for 8 hours in my Microwave Oven.
+The dough deflates a little, but the bread gets fluffier)

 1. Start [Zojirushi Home Bakery Mini Breadmaker (BB-HAC10)](https://www.zojirushi.com/app/product/bbhac) with "French Bread" Cycle (5 hour cycle) WITHOUT the Bread Bucket.